 Joshua accepts instructions in IR35 matters for both HMRC and the taxpayer.

-His most recent matter relates to the tax treatment of the earnings of a sports broadcaster and their production company.
+His most recent matters relate to the tax treatment of the earnings of two sports broadcasters and their production company.

 -